alexyuly/chil/README.md

 ```

-This document defines a GLU component with three sections, named `type`, `composition`, and `events`.
+This document defines a GLU component with four sections, named `type`, `children`, `connections`, and `events`.

 #### `type`

 Every component has a section named `type`, which defines the types of values which can be streamed through the component's inputs and output.
 Every component has at least one input, and at most one output.
 A component is like a function, except its arguments (inputs) and return value (output) are streams of values over time, instead of a single value at one point in time.

 Notice that `Hello World.yml` has `type: sink`.
-Let's look at `sink.yml`, which is part of the GLU standard library, and therefore can be referenced from any GLU source file:
+Let's look at the source of `sink.yml`, which is part of the GLU standard library:

 ```yaml
 variables: